andrew/ultimate-awesome/README.md

 - [awesome-AI-books](https://github.com/zslucky/awesome-AI-books) - Some awesome AI related books and pdfs for learning and downloading, also apply some playground models for learning.
 - [Awesome-AI-Security](https://github.com/DeepSpaceHarbor/Awesome-AI-Security) - :file_folder: #AISecurity.
 - [Awesome-PicGo](https://github.com/PicGo/Awesome-PicGo) - A collection of awesome projects using PicGo.
+- [awesome-soc](https://github.com/cyb3rxp/awesome-soc) - A collection of sources of documentation, as well as field best practices, to build/run a SOC.
 - [awesome-search](https://github.com/frutik/awesome-search) - Awesome Search - this is all about the (e-commerce, but not only) search and its awesomeness.
 - [awesome-pinescript](https://github.com/pAulseperformance/awesome-pinescript) - A Comprehensive Collection of Everything Related to Tradingview Pine Script. .
 - [Awesome-Ionic](https://github.com/Alexintosh/Awesome-Ionic) - 😎 A curated list of amazingly awesome Ionic libraries, resources and solutions.